shamin/redis-realtime/README.md

 ![Architecture](./images/architecture.png)

 ## Packages
-### redis-realtime-client
+### redis-realtime-react
 This is a react package that help you to easily connect with the redis with the help redis-realtime-node package and update the database.
-More information on the package is available on its [readme](./packages/redis-realtime-client/README.md).
+More information on the package is available on its [readme](./packages/redis-realtime-react/README.md).

 ### redis-realtime-nodejs
-This is the nodejs sdk that will be used my redis-realtime-client to communicate redis.
-More information on the package is available on its [readme](./packages/redis-realtime-client/README.md).
+This is the nodejs sdk that will be used my redis-realtime-react to communicate redis.
+More information on the package is available on its [readme](./packages/redis-realtime-node/README.md).

 ## Running Locally
 This project is a monorepo with the packages and a example and it uses npm workspaces to manage them locally.